ietf-wg-cellar/matroska-specification/index_matroska.md

 ## Added EBML Constraints

-As an EBML Document Type, Matroska adds the following constraints to the EBML specification:
+As an EBML Document Type, Matroska adds the following constraints to the EBML specification [@!RFC8794]:

 - The `docType` of the `EBML Header` **MUST** be "matroska".